fls-bioinformatics-core/galaxy-tools/README.markdown

 ### Changes ###

+0.1.1: fix error in tool and script names in version 0.1.0.

 0.1.0: allows both colorspace and letterspace conf files to be specified in
        the fastq_screen.loc file.
        Note that there is a change in loc file format from earlier versions.